Nolan Arenado Player Props: Cardinals vs. Athletics

 Nolan Arenado At The Plate

-- Arenado leads St. Louis with 125 hits and a team-best slugging percentage of .511.
+- Arenado has 125 hits to go with a slugging percentage of .506, both of which are tops among St. Louis hitters this season.

-- Among the qualified hitters in baseball, his batting average ranks 17th, his on-base percentage ranks 62nd, and he is 18th in the league in slugging.
+- Among qualifying hitters in MLB action, he ranks 20th in batting average, 72nd in on-base percentage, and 19th in slugging.

-- Arenado is batting .381 with one homer during his last outings and is on a 10-game hitting streak.
+- Arenado has reached base via a hit in 81 games this year (of 113 played), and had multiple hits in 35 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.